Browse Exhibits (24 total)

 Scope and Content

-The item is a scrapbook of newspaper clippings of articles leading up to and covering the 1978 Hawaii Constitutional Convention (“Con Con”).
-Constitutional Conventions are conventions wherein publicly elected delegates convene to revise or rewrite the Constitution and reflect socio-political change and influence within the state’s fundamental laws.
-Hawaii’s third and last, to date, constitutional convention was held on July 5th, 1978; the convention was dubbed “the People’s Con Con” because there were more women in attendance as delegates and more racial and ethnic diversity amongst the delegates that people felt better represented Hawai’i’s diverse makeup (Id. at 309).
+The 1978 Constitutional Convention scrapbook includes Honolulu Advertiser and Star-Bulletin newspaper clippings of articles leading up to and during the 1978 Con Con.
+Publicly elected delegates convened to revise the constitution by reflecting on the socio-political change and influence within the state’s fundamental laws.
+Hawaii’s third and last, to date, constitutional convention was held on July 5th, 1978.
+The convention was dubbed “the People’s Con Con” because there were more women and racial and ethnic minorities in attendance as delegates, thereby representing Hawai’i’s diverse makeup (Id. at 309).

 Jon M. Van Dyke, The Political Status of the Native Hawaiian People, 17 Yale L. & Pol’y Rev. 95 at 109 (1998)